Relevant Links, Trust Factors, And Link Authority

 A search engine like Google bases a website’s trust factor on a bunch of different factors—some proven, some that are purely speculation.
 While we don’t know all the factors involved, we do know that a website that is topically relevant, has quality content, has incoming links from authoritative sites, and hasn’t been caught selling links is more likely to be considered “trusted.”
 Your trust factor determines your authority, and ultimately, where you rank in the listings for a given search term.

 A relevant link is one from a topically relevant site.
-A website for a baker should have inbound links from other sites that are in some way related.
+A website for a baker should have inbound links from other sites that are in some way related to baking, for example:

 But take the same bakery and build links from gambling sites, toy companies, or auto parts suppliers and the links no longer have relevance.
 They’re still driving traffic to the site, but not in a trusted way.